rabbibotton/clog/README.md

 connectivity to the browser or other websocket client (often a browser embedded in a native template application.)

 STATUS: CLOG is complete enough for most uses.
-While there are loose ends (multimedia, database integrations), CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 6 years, i.e. the techiniques CLOG uses are solid and proven.
+See below for some enhacements bing worked on, CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 6 years, i.e. the techiniques CLOG uses are solid and proven.

 Some potential applications for CLOG: